 An example of this would be “The Dust Bowl” by documentarian Ken Burns.
 (Yes, this is the same guy the Ken Burns effect is named after.)

 Observational mode docs strive for cinematic realism.
 The form is often referred to as cinema verite.
 A simpler description would be the fly on the wall approach of documentary filmmaking.

 This type of documentary tends to be low budget, with a small crew and natural lighting.
 The filmmaker follows the drama as it unfolds in real-time.

-Frederick Wiseman is considered the Godfather of observational cinema with his documentation of social institutions and big social issues.
+Frederick Wiseman is the Godfather of observational cinema with his documentation of social institutions and big social issues.
 Other examples include “Don’t Look Back” by DA Pennebaker and “Salesman” by Albert and David Maysles.

-Participatory mode documentary shows the filmmaker and the subject actively interacting in the situation that is being filmed.
+Participatory mode shows the filmmaker and the subject actively interacting in the situation that is being filmed.
 The participatory mode often presents the filmmakers point of view and provides some type of social commentary.

 Reflexive mode docs are a sort of construction of reality that can often leave the audience wondering about the authenticity of the film.

 The clearest and most outstanding example of this mode is “This is Spinal Tap.”
 It’s a mockumentary by director Rob Reiner about a fictional heavy metal band in their decline.